 Summer Programs for High School Students Who Learn Differently

 Landmark's Summer High School Program offers rising junior and senior students who learn differently a chance to work with trained faculty and staff for a full three weeks.
-Students take three academic courses each weekday, participate in a robust activities program every afternoon, attend structured academic prep programs four nights a week, attend group programs and activities each weekend and, in group seminars, meet and learn from experts in the field of learning differences.
+Students take three academic courses each weekday, participate in an engaging activities program every afternoon, attend structured academic prep four nights a week, attend group programs and activities each weekend, and, in group seminars, meet and learn from experts in the field of learning differences.

 Participants are not required to have a diagnosed learning disability to participate in any Landmark summer program.